yeti-platform/yeti-docker/dev/README.md

 ### Celery

 If you wanna work with feeds, you need to run a celery worker.
-To do so, you need to run the following command from the `fastapi` container (prompt like `root@772ea966d9a8:/app#`)
+To do so, you need to run the following command from the `api` container (prompt like `root@772ea966d9a8:/app#`)

 ```bash